The Non-Executive of Brewin Dolphin (BDNHF) is Buying Shares

 Based on 5 analyst ratings, the analyst consensus is Strong Buy with an average price target of $5.03, reflecting a -100.0% downside.
 Starting in March 2020, BDNHF received 16 Buy ratings in a row.

-In the last 30 days, insiders have sold $39.56K worth of BDNHF shares and purchased $299.2K worth of BDNHF shares.
-The insider sentiment on Brewin Dolphin has been neutral according to 27 insider trades in the past three months.
-This sentiment is slightly lower than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $39.56K worth of BDNHF shares and purchased $322.1K worth of BDNHF shares.
+The insider sentiment on Brewin Dolphin has been positive according to 28 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.